Products / Drilling Fluids

 • Increase PHPA concentration for better clay inhibition

-• Add drilling detergent/surfactant (prevents clay sticking to metal)
+• Add drilling detergent/surfactant

 • Reduce viscosity slightly if excessively high